Bulking And Cutting For Women

 For a quick bulking workout see: The Mass Builder or our Intermediate Bodybuilding Workout Pack or consider our Muscle Growth Workout Plans.

-Cutting is the process of losing ‘cutting’ fat.
+Cutting is the process of burning ‘cutting’ fat.
 And this is done primarily through your diet.

 When you enter your cutting phase, you switch into a calorie deficit.
 Here you also focus your training on more direct fat burning exercises; i.e. lower weights with higher reps and more cardio.
 Although excessive cardio is not necessary.